ghostdog87/WoWActivities/README.md

 Tools, libraries and techniques used in this project so far:

+- Using React 18 with Typescript
+- React MobX library for state management
+- Axios for fetching/posting data from client app
 - Clean Architecture
 - Automatically deploying the project on Fly.io as Docker container using GitHub Workflow Actions and Pipelines
-- Using PostgreSQL as Database
+- Using PostgreSQL as Database and Entity Framework Core for database management
 - Mediatr library (it applies CQRS / Mediator pattern)
 - Setting up and configured ASP.NET Core identity for authentication
-- Using React 18 with Typescript
 - Client side login and register function to React application
 - Client side routing with React Router 6.0
 - Mapping models and DTOs using AutoMapper library